 Whether you have a broad or niche commercial practice, staying on top of ongoing developments is a challenge.
 Our weekly highlights and topic trackers keep you up to date with all the latest developments.

-The Competition and Markets Authority (CMA) has updated its guidance for consumer bodies seeking designation as super-complainants under the...
+The Competition and Markets Authority (CMA) has updated its consumer protection guidance in light of the Digital Markets, Competition and Consumers...

 Mistake in contract lawThis Practice Note considers the legal concept of mistake in contract law.
 It examines common mistake, mutual mistake,...